replicatedhq/replicated-field-labs/lab1-kots/lab1-e0-hello-world/README.md

 ### View the application

-Run the following command to get the IP address of the instance running your application.

-TODO: Add a command to show the IP address.
-Also to get the port of the Nginx service
+Use the "Open Lab 0" button in the dashboard to open the NGINX server.

-Since we used the default nginx application and enabled the ingress object, we can view the application at `http://${INSTANCE_IP}:${PORT}/` and you should see a basic (perhaps familiar) nginx server running:
+Since this example uses the default nginx application, you should see a basic (perhaps familiar) nginx server running:

 ![Cluster](https://kots.io/images/guides/kots/example-nginx.png)